williamollio/ft_transcendence/README.md

 ## Work on ft_transcendance

-- `make up` for building the image and for spinning up the containers.
+- `make up` for building the images and for spinning up the containers.
-- For stopping the app run `make down`.
+- For stopping them run `make down`.

 ## UI